grexai/unsupervised-microscopy-image-registration/README.md

 /ContrastiveUnpariedTranslation folder Cut_{dataset} jupyter notebook training scripts contains test examples.
 The output folders of the test script should be added to SuperPoint/superpoint/calc_sp_sift_corr_{dataset}.py This script will try to align images, outputs result transformation into SuperPoint/superpoint/result/{experiment}
-The output of the scale_annotated.m mat files are containing the ground truth transformations in 2x3 format eval_all_data.py will read result and ground truth transformations and compare them.
+The output of the scale_annotated.m mat files contains the ground truth transformations in 2x3 format eval_all_data.py will read result and ground truth transformations and compare them.

 ## Inference with SuperCUT